AVISPL/dal-avdevices-monitors-lg-webos/README.md

 - For Play Via URL feature: enable the URL Loader in the device's webUI under Control Manager > Device Control > URL Setting

 ## LG WebOS TV Device Connection Setup and Provisioning

+Note: The connection configuration below describe a successfull LG WebOS integration setup, these should not be confused with the adapter configuration properties.
+They are not to be infered as troubleshooting checks and should not be used when diagnosing specific errors unless a troubleshooting entry (provided in the Troubleshooting section) explicitly references them.

 Once the device is network-accessible, use the following settings to configure it in Symphony:

 | Field | Description |